Bill Rowling

-Sir Wallace Edward Rowling (/ˈrəʊlɪŋ/; 15 November 1927 – 31 October 1995), commonly known as Bill Rowling, was a New Zealand politician who was the 30th prime minister of New Zealand from 1974 to 1975.
+Sir Wallace Edward "Bill" Rowling (/ˈrəʊlɪŋ/; 15 November 1927 – 31 October 1995) was a New Zealand politician who was the 30th prime minister of New Zealand from 1974 to 1975.
 He held office as the leader of the Labour Party.

 Before entering politics, Rowling worked as a teacher and briefly served in the army; he became a member of Parliament (MP) in the 1962 Buller by-election.
 Not long after entering parliament Rowling began to rise through Labour's internal hierarchy, and he was Party President from 1970 to 1973.
 He was serving as Minister of Finance (1972–1974) when he was appointed prime minister following the death of the highly popular Norman Kirk.
 His Labour Government's effort to retrieve the economy ended with an upset victory by the National Party in November 1975.
 Rowling continued to lead the Labour Party but lost two more general elections.
 Upon retiring from the party's leadership in 1983, he was knighted.
 He served as Ambassador to the United States from 1985 to 1988.

 Early life

 Rowling was born in a country suburb of Māriri neighbouring the town of Motueka, near Nelson.
 He was a member of a long-established farming family.
 His father, Arthur Rowling, started his own orchard and was the chairman of the Labour Representation Committee.
 Rowling's father was friends with many prominent Labour Party politicians including Michael Joseph Savage, Peter Fraser, Paddy Webb and Bob Semple.
 They were regular visitors to the family home and made an impression on Rowling during his youth.
 He was educated at the local primary school and later Nelson College.
 He left aged 17 and attempted to enlist in the New Zealand Army to serve in J Force during the occupation of Japan.
 However authorities discovered he was under 18 preventing him from going.

 He attended the University of Canterbury, gaining a master's degree in economics.
 He also attended the Christchurch College of Education (currently, University of Canterbury), qualifying as a teacher.
 After completing his education, Rowling taught at several schools around the country, including at Motueka, Christchurch, Waverley and in Northland.
 In 1953 he joined the Maori Education Service, teaching at a school in Whangape.
 He became involved in local political organising and formed a new branch of the Labour Party in the area.
-In 1955–56 he was awarded a Fulbright fellowship to the United States and taught at a junior sigh school in Seattle.
+In 1955–56 he was awarded a Fulbright fellowship to the United States and taught at a junior high school in Seattle.
 He returned to New Zealand and taught at Hūkerenui.
 He resumed his role as a political organiser and was elected chairman of the Labour Representation Committee.

 In 1958, Rowling left teaching and joined the New Zealand Army for four years eventually gaining the rank of captain.
 He became assistant director of Army Education.
 He spent a short time serving abroad in Malaysia and Singapore, a deployment connected with the Malayan Emergency.
 While assistant director he also lectured economics part-time at Canterbury University as well as studying accountancy.